mskorsur/NodeStartProject/README.md

  We can either pull down data form the server which will list all of the current students in the database or we can fill out a simple form and save a new entry in the database.

  Ready to be used as a starting point for a university's project / bachelor's thesis.

  ------------
  UPDATE: Decided to switch from Jade templating engine to Handlebars.
-Its resemblance to native HTML makes it more appealing and easier to use whilst its capabilities are equal to the ones in Jade.
- Every view was conveniently changed from Jade's syntax Handlebars', but its content stayed the same.
+The reason for this was mainly because Handlebars' views closely resemble native HTML which, in turn, makes it more simple and natural to work with.
+Along with block, helpers and partials I think it provides far more option and choices.